 Adjust the position of the driver's seat before setting off, never while driving.
 Make sure that the seat is in locked position in order to avoid personal injury in the event of heavy braking or an accident.

-Lowering the passenger seat backrest17
+Lowering the passenger seat backrest18

-- The passenger seat's backrest can be folded forward to make room for long loads. - Move the seat as far back/down as possible. - Adjust the backrest to an upright position. - Lift the catches on the rear of the backrest and fold it forward.
+The passenger seat's backrest can be folded forward to make room for long loads.

+- Move the seat as far back/down as possible. - Adjust the backrest to an upright position.